Micro RC Airplanes

-In years gone by, the term micro rc airplanes didn't exist.
-In fact, when I was a kid flying my little rubber-powered planes around the field behind my parents' house, waaay back in the 1980s, the thought of a plane of that size being radio controlled was an impossible dream!
+In years gone by, the term micro rc plane just didn't exist.
+In fact, when I was a kid flying my little rubber-powered planes in the field behind my parents' house, waaay back in the 1980s, the idea of a radio controlled plane the same size as those models I'd built was an impossible dream!

-As time went by, so the occasional small rc plane cropped up here and there - a home-grown effort by some clever aeromodeller who had managed to achieve the dream - but they were very rare.
+As time went by, the occasional small radio control plane would crop up here and there - a home-grown effort by some clever aeromodeller who had managed to achieve the dream.
+But they were very rare.

-The first one I remember seeing was a scratch-built plane with control to rudder and elevator.
-It was at an indoor flying meeting, and I remember being in awe at this guy controlling his plane around the chaos of all our free-flight models!
+It was flying at an indoor meeting, and I remember being in awe at this guy controlling his plane around the chaos of all our free-flight models!

 Above: this PT-17 Stearman is a fine testament to what's been achieved

 Such micro planes are of foam construction and are mainly sold as Ready To Fly (RTF) packages, although Bind-N-Fly (BNF) ones are available for intermediate rc pilots who already have their own transmitter.

 These micro marvels vary around the 16-inch wingspan mark and are small enough to be sold fully assembled.
 The sturdy box the planes are sold in can be used to store and transport the plane safely.

 Such aircraft are very widely available now and are very affordable.
 The choice of aircraft - both scale and non-scale - continues to grow and as an enthusiastic rc flyer, it's difficult to resist the temptation to buy one of each!

 Aside from the UMX range from Horizon, another popular choice are the Eachine / Volantex micro warbird planes.